 The community-built playground is one of the best in the area.

-The wooden play structure has two sections for different ages—perfect for those of us wrangling babies, toddlers, and elementary-aged children simultaneously.
+The wooden play structure has two sections for different ages—perfect for those wrangling babies, toddlers, and elementary-aged children simultaneously.

 10 – Hunt For Geocaches Throughout The Park